the1lab/1lab/src/Homotopy/Connectedness/Automation.lagda.md

   is-contr→is-connected (Path-is-hlevel 0 c)

 instance
-  -- Note that this overlaps with other instances, but Agda doesn't mind -- because all instances of Connected A 0 are equal!
+  -- Note that this overlaps with other instances, but the overlap is -- benign because Connected A 0 is definitionally a singleton.
   0-Connected : ∀ {ℓ} {A : Type ℓ} → Connected A 0
   0-Connected = _